wp-plugins/textwise/readme.txt

 == Screenshots ==

-1. The TextWise plugin in Wordpress 2.7
+1. An example of the TextWise plugin publishing interface
+1. Video Suggestions
+1. Relevant Content Suggestions
+1. Product Suggestions
+1. Register for freeSemanticHacker API